Tag

 It’s not always easy to view multiple windows side by side, but Magnet gives you tons of options.
 The app is made for the multitasking Mac user inside all of us and presents a quick way to arrange your desktop.

 With Magnet, you can drag and snap windows to the edges and corners of your screen, which will then lock into place.
-It’s a terrific tool, complete with predefined keyboard if you want to copy content from one app to another.
+It’s a terrific tool, complete with predefined keyboard shortcuts if you want to copy content from one app to another.

 Get Magnet